vsheahan/System-Collapse-Rise-Of-The-Invaders/README.md

 1. **Simple heuristics aren't that bad**: 19% recall, < 1ms latency, minimal dependencies.
 Sometimes "grep for suspicious words" is... fine?
 2. **Sophisticated ≠ Better**: ML only 41% better than keywords (27% vs 19%), but 500x slower.
 I spent three months to beat regex by 8 percentage points.
-3. **False positives are a trade-off**: Better recall often means more false alarms.
+3. **False positives are a trade-off**: Better recall often means more false positives.
 Pick your poison: miss attacks or annoy users.

 ---